 1. Grade of Approach

-You need to take into consideration the grade of approach (it might be level, declined or inclined).
+You need to take into consideration the grade of the approach (it might be level, declined, or inclined).
 When necessary, seals can be tapered to ensure parallel compression along the entire face of the side pads, allowing it to create an effective seal.

 2. Overhead Door Dimensions